Kong/lua-resty-worker-events/README.markdown

 The design allows for 3 usecases;

 1. broadcast an event to all workers processes, see [post](#post).
-In this case the order of the events is guranteed to be the same in all worker processes.
+In this case the order of the events is guaranteed to be the same in all worker processes.
 Example; a healthcheck running in one worker, but informing all workers of a failed upstream node.
 2. broadcast an event to the local worker only, see [post_local](#post_local).